Trimethylamine dehydrogenase

-The 3 substrates of this enzyme are trimethylamine, H_{2}O, and electron-transferring flavoprotein, whereas its 3 products are dimethylamine, formaldehyde, and reduced electron-transferring flavoprotein.
+The three substrates of this enzyme are trimethylamine, water, and an electron-transferring flavoprotein.
+Its products are dimethylamine, formaldehyde, and the reduced flavoprotein.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-NH group of donors with a flavin as acceptor.
 The systematic name of this enzyme class is trimethylamine:electron-transferring flavoprotein oxidoreductase (demethylating).
-This enzyme participates in methane metabolism.
+It uses one cofactor, flavin mononucleotide.
+A similar enzyme, dimethylamine dehydrogenase, converts dimethylamine to methylamine.